 The Gold Shovel Standard is an ambitious effort of the building and contracting industry to ensure a standard of industrial compliance and best practices.
 Certification through the GSS requires that a contractor only use similarly certified subcontractors, among many other standards.
 The ideal result is a significant reduction of onsite damage and transparency in operations.
-The standard has a stated goal of reducing damages by half on professional excavation sites.
+The standard aims to reduce damages by half on professional excavation sites.

 The Gold Shovel Standard began as the internal program of a private gas distribution utility and eventually evolved into a non-profit standalone with reach over the entire industry.
-There were various standards in place before the GSS became the overarching industry standard, programs including the OSHA Excavations Standard.
+Various standards were in place before the GSS became the overarching industry standard, including the OSHA Excavations Standard.
 There are also associations that have been formed as a check on GSS such as NUCA.
 Organizations such as the Common Ground Alliance (CGA) that were formed before the GSS have also served in similar watchdog positions.

 In order to become GSS certified, a company must achieve a list of standards, including the following.